clemedon/minishell/doc/issues.md

 - Fix export builtin (linked to quote timing?)
 > export var="'cat Makefile'" OR export var='"cat Makefile"' shouldn't
 > print errors.

-- Fix exec when cwd files named as programs are called
-> 'ls: command not found' if there is a 'ls' file in the CWD.
-> Might be fixed with the handling of './file' execution.
-Or the
-> environ check for path before the exec a command.

 - Add error code management